 WRITING/DIRECTING: Vera has written, directed and produced a short film A Map of the World, that can be watched here.

 COMMERCIALS: Vera appeared in a new soft drink ad ZEO, which can be viewed here.

-OTHER INTERESTS: Vera continuously reads Literature (especially Russian and European) and studies Philosophy and Psychology - she now holds a Masters in Philosophy (2:1) from LSE and a Foundation Diploma in Psychotherapy from New School of Psychotherapy, which she completed during her two pregnancies.
+OTHER INTERESTS: Vera continuously reads Literature (especially Russian and European) and studies Philosophy and Psychology - she holds a Masters in Philosophy (2:1) from LSE and a Foundation Diploma in Psychotherapy from New School of Psychotherapy, which she completed during her two pregnancies.
 She hopes to use the aquired knowledge in her future writing.
-She's also passionate about Art and Music.
+She's also passionate about Art, Photography and Music.

 EDUCATION AND TRAINING: Vera did her GCSEs and A-levels at Brighton College and then moved up to London to do a degree in Philosophy & Economics at the London School of Economics.
 Following her passion for film and theatre, she trained as an actress at the London Academy of Music and Dramatic Arts (LAMDA) and upon graduation was signed up by Curtis Brown, where she is now represented by the Director of Curtis Brown and the Head of Acting Sarah Spear and Grace Clissold.